dlt-green/node-installer-docker/CONTRIBUTING.md

 4. Titles of pull requests must be meaningful, and a description would be good to get faster reviews
 5. You need the approval (review) of at least 3 contributors and there must be no objection from any contributor (changes requested)
 6. It is advisable to find a consensus in our dlt.green x-team with the collabrators before acting in the repo, in order to subsequently receive the necessary reviews
-7. A new collabrator can be added with 75% approval via a vote with no objection from an active collabrator
+7. A new collaborator can be added with 75% approval via a vote with no objection from an active collaborator
-8. A collabrator can be deleted with 75% approval via a vote
+8. A collaborator can be deleted with 75% approval via a vote
-9. This rules must be reviewed from every collabrator
+9. These rules must be reviewed by every collaborator
 10. Failure to comply with the rules will result in immediate exclusion without prior notice